hammerlab/seltest/README.md

 And yes, while testing individual components of your web application is well and good, sometimes you don't have time for that.
-When it's one of those times, just write a lines to test everything.
+When it's one of those times, just write a few lines of code to test everything.

 ```python
 class Website(seltest.Base):